VirtusLab/git-machete/docs/source/cli/gitlab.rst

     **Options:**

     -b, --branch=<branch>              Specify the branch for which the associated MR source branch will be set to its upstream (parent) branch.
 The current branch is used if the option is absent.

     --ignore-if-missing                Ignore errors and quietly terminate execution if there is no MR opened for current (or specified) branch.

+    -U, --update-related-descriptions  Update the generated sections ("intros") of MR descriptions that list the upstream and/or downstream MRs.
+                                       See help for ``git machete gitlab update-mr-descriptions --related`` for details.

 ``update-mr-descriptions``:
     Updates the generated sections ("intros") of MR descriptions that list the upstream and/or downstream MRs